Photon-resolved Floquet theory II: Open quantum systems: Conclusions and outlook

-In the present work, the PRFT has been formally investigated in the context of cavity quantum electrodynamics, while the application to spectroscopic setups, where a propagating laser field drives a quantum system, will be considered in future work.
-The flexibility of the PRFT will thereby allow to spectroscopically describe complex many-body systems of interacting quantum emitters, such as arrays of Rydberg atoms, which can exhibit a pronounced photonic non-linearity~\cite{Bekenstein2020,Rusconi2021,MorenoCardoner2021}.
-Other possible spectroscopic application are higher-harmonic generation~\cite{Yuan2022} and spectroscopy with non-classical light~\cite{Dorfman2021,Zhang2022a}.
+In the present work, the PRFT has been formally investigated in the context of cavity and circuit quantum electrodynamics, while the application to spectroscopic setups, where a propagating laser field drives a quantum system, will be considered in future work.
+The flexibility of the PRFT will thereby allow to spectroscopically describe complex many-body systems of interacting quantum emitters, such as arrays of Rydberg atoms, which can exhibit a pronounced photonic non-linearity~\cite{Bekenstein2020,Rusconi2021,MorenoCardoner2021}, and circuit QED systems~\cite{Zhang2022a}.
+Being a semiclassical method, the PRFT is compatible with sophisticated design and control strategies in Floquet phase space~\cite{Guo2023}, or deploying exceptional points~\cite{Simonson2022}.
+The non-perturbative character of the PRFT allows also to investigate spectroscopic signatures of phase transitions in light-matter interacting systems~\cite{Hwang2015,Cai2021}.
+Other possible spectroscopic applications are higher-harmonic generation~\cite{Yuan2022} and spectroscopy with non-classical light~\cite{Dorfman2021,Zhang2022a}.